bennygdev/foodsnap-v1/README.md

 # Foodsnap v1
 An app made to keep track of your daily calorie intake and other health metrics with extra features including recipe search and location lookup.
 Uncompleted, thinking of making a revised version of the app.

+NOTE: Copying this project for your project will make you fail your module.
+You have been warned by the lecturers.

 ## Getting Started

 This project is a starting point for a Flutter application.